jordanlochhill/jordanlochhill.github.io/Jordan Hill Resume.md

 **Master of Arts in the Liberal Arts, St John’s College** *Aug 2021–May 2023*
 - Achieved GPA: 3.950
-- Specialization in Ancient Greek and Philosophy.
+- Specialization in Ancient Greek language.

-**Honours, First Class in History, University of Western Australia** *Feb 2019–Dec 2019*
+**Bachelor of Arts with First Class Honours in History, University of Western Australia** *Feb 2016–Dec 2019*
+- First Class (equiv to 3.8–4.0 GPA)
 - Awarded the Philippa Madden Memorial Prize for best honours dissertation on an early modern/medieval topic.

-**Bachelor of Arts (History and English), University of Western Australia** *Feb 2016–Dec 2018*

 ---

+<div style="page-break-after: always;"></div>

 ## Personal Projects (active)